 Many yards state “Strictly no own horse”!

 No rooms at the inn!
-Some employers simply do not have room to accommodate their groom’s horses alongside their own.
+Some employers simply do not have room to accommodate their groom’s horses alongside their own, or want to!
 Whether your prospective place of employment is a family yard, commercial yard, or competition yard it is never a given that there is the grazing or stable space to accommodate a horse they did not plan to have.

 No time to spare.
 Let’s be blunt, an employer is paying you to care for their horses, not your own – harsh, but true and fair.
 The greater majority of employers will be horse lovers too and will fully understand a groom’s desire to have a horse of their own to enjoy, therefore have been quite happy to make space for staff horses.
 BUT, many employers have been stung by former grooms taking advantage of having their horse at work with them, the classic scenario being a groom skimping on the care of the employers’ yard and horses in order to maximise time spent with their own horse.
 It is not unreasonable for employers to want to avoid this happening in future by refusing to consider accommodating staff horses on their yard.
 It’s unfortunate, but it’s one of the downsides to consider, and there are a few grooms who behave this way and spoil it for those employed afterwards.